Gerjan77/EvaCoin/doc/assets-attribution.md

 -----------------------

 ### Info
-* Designer: Jonas Schnelli (based on the original EvaCoin logo from Bitboy)
+* Designer: Jonas Schnelli (based on the original notevildime logo from Bitboy)
 * License: MIT

 ### Assets Used